Please Note: This show features mature themes such as sexuality, religious extremism, and spiritual conflict.

 By the final act, Thaïs reveals itself not as a simple tale of sin and redemption, but as a searching examination of desire, power, and the cost of absolute conviction.
 It is an opera that resists easy answers, inviting the audience to sit with ambiguity and reflect on who is truly changed when one life is reshaped by another.

-Bold, intimate, and strikingly modern, Thaïs offers an unforgettable evening of music and drama—one that lingers long after the curtain falls.
+Bold, intimate, and brought to life on a scale Opera Idaho has never presented before, Thaïs offers an unforgettable evening of music and drama—one that lingers long after the curtain falls.

 Artists